LassazVegaz/parallel-gradient-descent/README.md

 ### Environment

-I used an Intel DevCloud environment to test the OpenMP version of the program.
-Search for Intel DevCloud and create an account.
-The Intel DevCloud has a Linux environment with the Intel C/C++ compiler and other nessesary tools for parallel programming.
+I used an Intel DevCloud environment for this project.
+The link for it is in the references section.
+The Intel DevCloud has a Linux environment with the Intel C/C++ compiler and other necessary tools for parallel programming.
+You can create a free account there.

 If you are using VS Code, there is a way to code in the Intel DevCloud using VS Code.
 They have instructions for that.
 If you follow their instructions you will find a way to easily code in the DevCloud environment using VS Code.

 I also have created some VS Code tasks to compile and run some C/C++ files for VS Code users.
-Tasks name are self-explanatory.
+Tasks' names are self-explanatory.
 Check them out.

 ### Serial